 Although paid backlinks pose a serious risk to your website, that doesn’t apply to all paid links.
 As discussed below in more detail, some paid backlinks are allowed when properly qualified.

 The quality of a backlink determines the cost.
 You could pay $20 for a few thousand poor or low quality links, or you might pay $1,000 for one high-quality placement.

 The disappointing truth is that buying links in bulk for cheap is not going to help your search engine rankings and these types of packages are worthless.
 Serious marketers and SEOs never do this.
 Instead, they employ an intentional strategy that consists of a couple methods:

-- Asking website owners to add their link to an existing piece of content for a fee.
-This is called a “niche edit.”
+- Asking the website owner to add their link to an existing piece of content for a fee.
+This is called a “niche edits.”

 - Paying various websites to publish guest posts that contain a backlink to your site.

 To get a niche edit, you can expect to pay a few hundred dollars on average, but it depends on your industry and the quality of content you wish to link.
 Your cost will also vary based on the Domain Rating (DR) of the publisher.
 A higher DR will command a higher fee.